 The main character is Winston Smith, a party worker in the Records Department within the Ministry of Truth, whose job it is to re-write the past according to Big Brother’s doctrine.
 He is married but separated from his wife Katherine who appears briefly in the story and always in the past.
-He suffers from an ulcer that will not heal and spends his days re-writing the past using the new language Newspeak.
-He has no life outside of the party and his daily existence is a repetition of the prior day.
-Winston does his job with no emotion and deep down he does not believe in Big Brother.
+He suffers from an ulcer that will not heal and spends his days revisioning history using the new language Newspeak.
+He has no life outside of the party and his existence is a repetition of the prior day.
+Winston does his job with no emotion but has his doubts about Big Brother.
 His co-workers Syme and Parsons tow the party line and make every effort to show allegiance to the state.

 By chance, Winston meets a young lady in the department named Julia.
 At first she is elusive but the two eventually become close, too close for comfort according to Big Brother.
-They seek refuge at the residence of Mr. Charrington and believe their meetings are discreet.
-Both are committed in their belief that Big Brother is a fraud and that their way of life cannot continue to exist in that form.
-The pair are called into the office of a party higher-up named O’Brien and in his presence they confess their true feelings.
+They seek refuge at the residence of Mr. Charrington under the impression that their meetings are discreet.
+They are committed in their belief that Big Brother is a fraud and that their way of life cannot continue to exist in that form.
+Winston and Julia are soon introduced to a crucial character named O’Brien and in his presence they confess their true feelings.
 O’Brien invites them to the Brotherhood and they leave with strict instructions as to how to move forward.
-But the main requirement is that they read the book by Emmanuel Goldstein, the radical figure who remains the target of the “Two Minutes of Hate” program aimed at discrediting his reputation.
-Winston eventually gets his hands on the book and during a tryst with Julia, begins to read the book to her.
+The main requirement is that they read the book by Emmanuel Goldstein, the radical figure who remains the target of the “Two Minutes of Hate” program aimed at discrediting his reputation.
+Winston eventually gets his hands on the book and during a tryst with Julia, begins to read to to her.
 But unbeknownst to them, things were about to take a dark turn for the worst and Big Brother was about to make his presence felt.

 The final part of the book is without question the best.
-As O’Brien’s true role becomes clear, the reality of Big Brother’s endgame becomes hauntingly clear.
-The party’s slogan that War in Peace, Freedom is Slavery and Ignorance is Strength, are reinforced sadistically by O’Brien.
-His goal is get Winston to see what Big Brother truly is but to do that he must break him down and rebuild again.
-Today we would call it “re-education” as it was known in Communist China, North Vietnam and other state-controlled nations.
+As O’Brien’s true role emerges, the reality of Big Brother’s endgame becomes hauntingly clear.
+The party’s slogan that War is Peace, Freedom is Slavery and Ignorance is Strength, are reinforced sadistically by O’Brien.
+His goal is get Winston to see the truth in Big Brother’s existence and is committed to breaking him down so that Winston can be rebuilt.
+Today we would call it “re-education” as it is known in state-controlled nations.
 The full party doctrine comes flowing out of O’Brien’s mouth and there is one line in particular that sums up the party’s stance:

 “Individually, no member of the Party owns anything, except petty personal belongings.
 Collectively, the Party owns everything in Oceania, because it controls everything and disposes of the products as it thinks fit.”